 So to hear Melissa talk about sustainable farming practices, co-ops and community supported agriculture, or working with “totally rad” women farmers (and yes, even when she tells the story of her NFU interview just minutes after harvesting okra and squash, shedding her Carhartt overalls in a portable restroom) is to know this: Melissa was born for farming.

 Dinner, Dialogue, and Inspiration

-On April 8, 2016, the Alumni Association hosted Melissa for dinner in Georgian Court’s historic Mansion, where she shared her inspiring story with nearly two dozen faculty, current students, and alumni in fields like biology, holistic health, education, nutrition, psychology, law, and biochemistry.
+On April 8, 2016, the Alumni Association hosted Melissa for dinner in Georgian Court’s historic Mansion, where she shared her inspiring story with nearly two dozen faculty, current students, and alumni in fields like biology, Integrative Health, education, nutrition, psychology, law, and biochemistry.